CodeYourFuture/syllabus/docs/fundamentals/preparation/accounts-and-tools.md

 ### Figma

-Figma also has an online whiteboard we use to share ideas.
+Figma also has an online jamboard we use to share ideas.
 Register an account now.

-- <input type="checkbox" checked/> I have signed up for Miro.
+- <input type="checkbox" checked/> I have signed up for Figma.

 ### Code.org

 Code.org is a website aimed at helping people learn computer science.
 You will be doing one of their courses.
 Register an account now.

 - <input type="checkbox" checked/> I have signed up for code.org.

-### Kahoot

-We use the Kahoot!
-App to play games and do quizzes.
-It works on Android and iOS.
-Register an account now.

-- <input type="checkbox" checked/> I have downloaded and installed Kahoot.

 ### Github